b12io/reading-group/style-transfer.md

 * Gram matrix and derivative notation was not fully defined, so I’m not sure what i, j, k represent
 * Is gradient 0 if value is negative because they use ReLU?
-* Multiple images will generate similar feature maps at higher levels of the CNN.
-Multiple images will generate similar style representations
+* Is the assumption (for the algorithm to work) that multiple images can generate similar feature maps at higher levels of the CNN?
+And that multiple images can generate similar style representations?

 # Discussion Questions
+* Did the algorithm differ from what you expected?
+* Why are feature correlations representative of style?
+* How might we improve on this alogrithm?
+* Performance: how long would it take to compute style transfer?
+* How can we appply style transfer at B12?